If you are a WordPress user then you may already aware of W3 Total Cache Plugin, Which is the top free cache plugin for WordPress website.

 Activate Extensions which you want to use by clicking the Activate link.

-I have already shared how to setup CloudFlare CDN? if you did not read it yet then must read.
+I have already shared how to setup Cloudflare CDN? if you did not read it yet then must-read: Cloudflare CDN: Setup Free CDN For Your WordPress Website

 Create a new account or if you have already then you are ready for this task.